 - Avoid signal blockers, such as baby monitors, wireless headphones, microwaves, etc.

-- You can purchase approved modems from various retailers.
-For Charter Communications customers, you can look up approved modems at: https://www.spectrum.net/support/internet/compliant-modems-spectrum-network/
+- Purchase approved modems from various retailers.
+For Charter Communications customers, approved modems information is available at: https://www.spectrum.net/support/internet/compliant-modems-spectrum-network/.

 - Consider upgrading or using a Wi-Fi router that is 802.11n/ac.

-- There are two frequencies that are broadcast 2.4 GHz and 5 GHz through most if not all routers
+- There are two frequencies that are broadcast 2.4 GHz and 5 GHz through most routers.

-- You should connect your smart home devices to the 2.4 GHz frequency and only your phone and computing devices to the 5GHZ channel.
+- Connect smart home devices to the 2.4 GHz frequency and connect only phone and computing devices to the 5GHZ channel.

 Workshop #1 - February 24, 2021

-Hear the latest from Charter/Spectrum communications on the February 3, 2021 Fiber Cut that impacted Charter/Spectrum and Verizon Wireless services.
+Hear from Charter/Spectrum Communications on the February 3, 2021, fiber cut that impacted Charter/Spectrum and Verizon Wireless services.